wp-plugins/nokia-mapsplaces/readme.txt

 = Nokia Maps for Your Blog =

-Nokia Maps & Places is a plugin powered by [Nokia JS Places API](http://api.maps.nokia.com/places/).
+Nokia Maps & Places is a plugin powered by [Nokia Maps API](http://api.maps.nokia.com/en/places/intro.html).
 Add it to your blog to share information about your favorite places and to display maps.

-For more information, check out [Nokia Maps & Places](http://wordpress.org/extend/plugins/nokia-mapsplaces/).
 = Features =

 * Easy to install: no need for additional configuration, adds a button to media insert/upload section